 This development allows supply chains in the agri food industry to be shortened.
 That forces agri food companies to evaluate their current position within that supply chain.
 What and will I still have a valuable position within this supply chain in the future?
 And what data is out there to make a decision?

 The agri food industry is ever-evolving.
 In order to keep-up with the competition, it is of vital importance to know how the industry is evolving so you can act accordingly.
-In this trend report, we highlight the most important trends in the agri food industry based on our industry analysis.
+In our trend reports about the European Bakery, Dairy, Fruit & Vegetables, and Meat industry, we highlight the most important trends in the agri food industry based on our industry analysis.